 With offsite SEO, you want to aim for links on offsite content such as blogs, how-to guides, top 10 lists, and press releases.
 These will help boost your internet presence and place you higher on Google searches.

 It is important to note SEO is not “tricking” search engines into picking up your site.
 If you litter your website with an excess of keywords, search engines will pick up on this and penalize you.
-Your website should not just be optimized for search engines but potential consumers as well.
+Your website should not just be optimized for search engines but for potential consumers as well.

 What Is SMO?